 Don’t just visit McKee’s own YouTube channel, but also browse the plethora of great videos featuring him on other channels to get the most from his wisdom.

-Be sure to check out: How to Outline Your Novel Part 1: Brainstorm Your Premise
+Be sure to check out: Quick Tip: How to Instantly Improve Your Prose

-Be sure to check out: Behind the Book: Nothing’s Changed
+Be sure to check out: How to Print Your Book All Over the World

-Those of you pursuing writing while holding down a day job will find a kindred spirit in Martin, who writes YA, sci-fi and fantasy novels while also working full-time in the supply chain industry.
+Those of you pursuing writing while holding down a day job will find a kindred spirit in Martin, who wrote YA, sci-fi and fantasy novels while also working full-time in the supply chain industry before transitioning to being a full-time author.
 (How’s that for a varied career?)

 In addition to providing tons of useful tips on how to write, market and self-publish your book, she also gives plenty of peeks into her real life that are both inspiring and comforting to those of us also trying to “do it all.”

 Be sure to check out: The NEW Way to OUTLINE Your Book 💡 STEP-BY-STEP STORYBOARD

 Only in her early 20s, creative writing student Shaelin Bishop has written 10 novels and garnered a following on YouTube that regularly lands on her on lists alongside bigger-name vloggers.

 Her videos are casual and don’t feel scripted; they’re also a bit on the long side (averaging 10-25 minutes while other vloggers’ are closer to 5-10).
 But writers of all ages will appreciate her candor and realness, whether she’s discussing her outlining process or flipping out over getting her first physical copy of her book.

 Be sure to check out: Writing Experimental Fiction | Using Form in Your Writing